I looked into some of the stories you have cited. For me, I "stumbled"

 I picked it up at random from literally hundreds of thousands of books

-in the PCL library at the University of Texas and open the book to pages
+in the PCL library at the University of Texas and open the book to

 on the Name.
 That led me to dig deeper.
-In the Harry Ransom center of
+In the Harry Ransom center

-the University, where they store such artifacts as a Guetenberg bible, I
+the University, where they store such artifacts as a Guetenberg bible,

 found a microfiche that described sailors having testified to finding